• Home

 Nicci

 Norway India Chamber of Commerce and Industry, a network between companies, organizations and authorities in Norway and India.
-Connecting members with the right knowledge, people and business-opportunities.
+Since 2006 we have connected our members with knowledge, the right people and business-opportunities.

 You are here: Home / NICCI news / Kailash Satyarthi and Malala Yousafzai: two emissaries of peace!